Understanding the various types of corporate video services will allow you to pick out what is relevant to you and your business.

 Video content, generally, is known to increase engagements tenfold.
 Not to mention help retain whatever information is displayed within the minds of your viewers.

-Think about it, about 90% of information transmitted within the brain is visual, and we can break down visuals a hell of a lot faster than text.
+Around 90% of information transmitted within the brain is visual, and we can break down visuals a hell of a lot faster than text.

 It’s why you see your competitors dabbling in corporate video, and nearly every other major business/brand on the planet.

-All Corporate Video Services Listed
+Corporate Video Services

-Now that you have a brief idea of what corporate video is, it’s time we got to the nitty gritty of the post, that being the complete list of corporate video services!
+Now that you have a brief idea of what a corporate video is, it’s time we got to the nitty gritty of the post, that being the complete list of corporate video services!

 We should preface all of this with a quick factoid: every corporate video you’re about to see will differ in terms of length, intent, framing, audience, budget and more.